Monkey Facts

 Both groups of monkeys from the new and old world have tails.
 However, each species has some distinctions.
 New World monkeys like spider and howler monkeys have prehensile (capable of grasping) tails.
 Some use their prehensile tails to hold objects and tree branches.

-Monkeys from the old world have non-grasping and much shorter tails.
+Monkeys from the Old World have non-grasping and much shorter tails.
 The longest tail belongs to the female spider monkey.
-With a body length of about 2 feet long, these species can have a tail of 3 feet in length.
+With a body length of about 2 feet, these species can have a tail of 3 feet.
 Their tails can even carry their body weight and pick up objects like peanuts.

-Most monkeys live in Central and South America, Asia, and Africa tropical regions.
-New World monkeys stay in the tropical areas close to the Amazon rainforest in South America.
-Some also live in Northern and Southern Mexico.
+Most monkeys live in tropical regions of Central and South America, Asia, and Africa.
+New World monkeys live in tropical areas close to the Amazon rainforest in South America.
+Some also live in northern and southern Mexico.

 The Old World monkeys populate rainforests, savannas, and mountains in Africa and Asia.
 Baboon monkeys live in savannas, wooded areas, and hillsides.
 The Gelada and golden monkeys live in the mountains, while vervet monkeys prefer to live near lakes and streams.